 If you do have music on your site, make it very obvious where the music player’s navigation is.
 Preferably make the music be an option to switched on, rather than auto-play.

 Really, if people truly crave the ambience you provide with music on your site, allow them to select it.
 They might very well have been surfing the web silently or listening to Pandora or Spotify.
 Sure, canvas your clients if they like the music on your website.
 You’ll get people saying they like it.
 Perhaps because they don’t want to insult you.
 But there are other reasons why the replies would be skewed – you’re not canvasing the potential clients you had lost.

-Nobody gives a shit that you have a passion for photography.
+Nobody cares that you have a passion for photography.
 It is assumed that you like what you’re doing and that you have an interest in what you’re doing.
 So why would your clients care that you have a passion for photography.
 Rather, find a new and interesting way to describe what you do and who you are.
 The same goes for “being in love with love”.
-Just don’t.

 12. “I was born with a camera in my hand”

 Okay, I’m exaggerating.
-But it seems there is a race of some kind between photographers to be the youngest kid ever to have had a camera.
+But it seems there is a competition between photographers to be the youngest kid ever to have had a camera.
 No one cares whether you had a camera at the age of five … unless there is a cute photo of you as a young child with a camera.
 Then it counts.
 But don’t labor the point.
 To impress people, rather show them your current portfolio.

 13. “Internationally renowned award-winning photographer”

 This might be the second biggest cliche after having oodles of “passion”.
 Show your portfolio of kick-ass images instead.